Penguin Project: Information

 The Directing Team takes into careful consideration many factors including, but not limited to, schedules, ages, engagement with others and demonstration of enthusiasm for the rehearsal and performance process.
 The Directors reserve the right to recast if conflicts are added after the deadline.
 Please weigh carefully whether or not you’re willing to make the time commitment needed for this production, as it could potentially deny someone else a spot in the company.

 The Penguin Project was implemented at the Playhouse in 2014 from Peoria, Illinois.
-Past productions include Annie JR., Disney’s The Little Mermaid JR., Disney’s Beauty and the Beast JR., Disney’s High School Musical JR., The Music Man JR., and The Wizard of Oz: Young Performer’s Edition.
+Past productions include Annie JR., Disney’s The Little Mermaid JR., Disney’s Beauty and the Beast JR., Disney’s High School Musical JR., The Music Man JR., The Wizard of Oz: Young Performer’s Edition, and Elf JR.